sheepydasheep/editpath/README.md

 -u  # update .bashrc with values from the list of custom $PATH additions

 -r  # reset command data (use if broken)

+## how to revert changes

+the setup script automatically makes a copy of your .bashrc file before modifying it, therefore, all you have to do is copy the file in the backup folder into the .bashrc file in your home directory